NOTE: HOLD YOUR CURSOR OVER A SLIDE TO STOP IT SCROLLING.

 Thereafter the route moves into more mountainous terrain, passing Musikavanhu Primary School at which the relay teams and cyclists camp overnight.
 Beyond the school, there is a long and stony climb which taxes both participants and vehicles until Tuzuka School, at 33kms from the start, signals the start of more benign terrain along the ridge with some spectacular views both east and west.

-38kms from the start and at the top of a steep rise, an area of stunning miombo woodland offers some very good campsites on the west of the road; Ni3A being the best site, albeit close to the road while Ni3B has limited space but is more secluded (follow the short cyan track to access Ni3B site).
+38kms from the start and at the top of a steep and very rocky rise, suitable only for 4x4 vehicles, an area of stunning miombo woodland offers some very good campsites on the west of the road; Ni3A being the best site, albeit close to the road while Ni3B has limited space but is more secluded (follow the short cyan track to access Ni3B site).
 Although still 3.9kms from the day’s end on a rough and rocky road, it is worth using one of these camps rather than Ni3C which is located less than 2 kms from the day’s end.

 DAY 3: Distance 41.9 kms